n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 **Halant** and **Virama** are both standard terms for the below-base "vowel-killer" sign.
 Unicode documents use the term "virama" most frequently, while OpenType documents use the term "halant" most frequently.
-In the Sinhalese language, this sign is known as teh _al-lakuna_ or _hal kirīma_.
+In the Sinhalese language, this sign is known as the _al-lakuna_ or _hal kirīma_.

 **Chandrabindu** (or simply **Bindu**) is the standard term for the diacritical mark indicating that the preceding vowel should be nasalized.